 Workshop in reading and writing poetry while focusing on primary techniques and fundamental elements used in writing poetry, both formal and free verse.
 Students will complete a series of poems and develop a portfolio.
 Prerequisite: Gateway Colloquium.
 Offered annually.

-Seminar and workshop in a single genre or topic focusing on specific issues related to specific schools, styles or subjects in writing.
+Workshop in a single genre or topic focusing on specific issues related to specific schools, styles or subjects in writing.
 May be repeated for credit if subject matter not duplicated.
 Prerequisite: 201 (if fiction), 202 (if poetry), 206 (if nonfiction), or consent of instructor.
-These courses may be waived by the instructor based on evaluation of student's portfolio.
+These prerequisites may be waived by the instructor based on evaluation of student's portfolio.
 Priority enrollment given to writing concentration majors when necessary.
 A number of 301 courses are offered each semester.
 Current and past titles include:

-Write What You (Don't) Know (AR)
+Write What You (Don't) Know

 Ernest Hemingway said, "The hardest thing to do is to write straight honest prose on human beings.
 First you have to know the subject; then you have to know how to write."
 This course will focus on the convergence of craft and the different ways writers can "know" a subject.
 We will consider the fiction writer as explorer and anthropologist, seeking out those details and mysteries of the human experience that ignite our individual imaginations.
 We will consider how these findings can interact with narrative structure and how to integrate the necessary contexts that create vivid and believable characters, plots, settings, and voices.
 Writers will challenge their own boundaries in fiction, generate a significant amount of new material, and consider its effectiveness in discussion and revision.